bucketfulofsunshine/bfs-reactivity-pack/README.md

 * (BGEE) [4th wall] Elf & Half-Elf CHARNAME can ask Winthrop about his clean inn comment.

+20241108 - Nightly

+* (BGEE) Removed the ratties because they aren't playing nice.
+Reevor wins - for now.

+* (BGEE) Wizard Slayers, Blackguards and Paladins can interject during Edwin's recruitment.

+* (BGEE) Blackguards can be edgelords with Dorn.

+* (BGEE) Thieves get a discount with Black Lily (not fully implemented yet).

 ## FUTURE PLANS

 * (BG2EE) Add option for clerics of Lathander to recognize aspects of him in Amaunator.